zesty-genius128/Certus_server/README.md

 Perform batch analysis on these drugs: insulin, metformin, lisinopril, aspirin - include trend data

 Get FDA label information for atorvastatin and check current shortage status

+Search for adverse events reported to FDA for aspirin

+Show me only serious adverse events for warfarin that resulted in hospitalization or death

+Get FDA adverse event data for metformin and check for any lactic acidosis reports
 ```

 ## Server Infrastructure